Would you like to view this website in another language?

 Drawbacks

-Financial benefits for employees
+Financial flexibility for employees

-Reduced employer liabilities
+Reduced liabilities

 Administrative complexity

-Compliance risks
+Compliance risk

 Steps to implement a PTO buyback program